After contract signing for Creative Studio, a Creative Lead and project manager will be assigned to your account as primary contacts.

 As we work through the creative & media buying strategy doc, we conduct calls to discuss what works/what didn’t work and make adjustments.

 The strategy docs are constantly updated/modified based on performance, network changes, and other external factors.

-Machine learning has simplified the optimization algorithms at Facebook & Google UAC.
+Machine learning has simplified the optimization algorithms at Facebook & Google App Campaign.
 With automated algorithms, creative has become the driver of performance, but….

 5% of creative will outperform the best ad in your portfolio.
-That means only ~1 out of 20 concepts perform well.
+That means only ~1 out of 20 concepts performs well.

 Compelling creative CANNOT be generated with machine learning.
 Our objective with creative testing is to move quickly, limit non-converting spend by prototyping ads.

 This allows us to work quickly to uncover winning concepts that can be enhanced with colors, fonts, and materials to reach brand compliance once it is proven, would be very helpful.